 The development of positive wellbeing needs to be a daily communal conversation between school, home, and the wider community.
 Families need to learn together, and fruitful relationships need to be developed between teachers and parents.

 The Wellbeing Classroom is not a program as such, but rather a model or framework to assist in developing long term pedagogical change within the classroom environment.
-It seeks to support parents, teachers, other staff, professionals and the wider community to rebalance their roles, so as to provide children aged 3 -12 with the best possible environment to ensure holistic and meaningful development.
+It seeks to support parents, teachers, other staff, professionals and the wider community to rebalance their roles, so as to provide children with the best possible environment to ensure holistic and meaningful development.

 Wellbeing is far more than the absence of illness or distress.

 It is the ability to thrive and live for and to our absolute potential.